-- 4. If you have not already set the file order as discussed in the Specify Source step, modify the order of the source files using the Move File Up or Move File Down buttons below the list of files. - 5.
+- 5. You might want to sort the script files at this point to ensure that there is a logical flow of objects and their dependencies.
+Tables should be created first, followed by views, indexes, and triggers over those tables, followed possibly by any SELECT statements or CREATE PROCEDURE statements that rely on any or all of the objects.
+Use the Move File Up or Move File Down buttons below the list of files. - 6.
 If you desire, you can view the Advanced Options and Global Type Mapping, but we do not recommend that you change anything.
-The Global Type Mapping might be of interest to you if you want to see the Oracle types and the corresponding DB2 types that are used during the translation of the SQL statements. - 6.
+The Global Type Mapping might be of interest to you if you want to see the source data types and the corresponding DB2 data types that are used during the translation of the SQL statements.
+In You can also use this dialog to map VARCHAR data to CHAR which can offer a performance advantage on DB2 UDB for i5/OS. - 7.
 Click Convert.
-This starts the conversion process, which can take several minutes, depending on the number and complexity of the statements that are being processed. - 7.
+This starts the conversion process, which can take several minutes, depending on the number and complexity of the statements that are being processed. - 8.
 After the conversion process completes, the Refine tab opens, which displays the Translator information.
 However, at this point we recommend that you return to the Convert tab, where you can see the output files that the conversion process generated.
 Two files are particularly interesting: